 II.C.2.d.
 CUFES: The egg pump will be mounted inside the ship's hull drawing water from a depth of three meters.
 During leg I, the pump will run continuously between stations to sample any pelagic fish eggs.
-Approximately 640 liters/minute is sent through a concentrator which filters all material larger than $505\mu$ m.
+Approximately 640 liters/minute is sent through a concentrator which filters all material larger than 505μm.
 The sieved material is then collected and identified.
 All fish eggs are identified to lowest taxa, counted and entered into the data acquisition software.
 Each sample entry is coupled with sea surface temperature, geographical position, wind speed and direction, date and time, and surface salinity.
 Sampling intervals will vary in length, depending on the number of fish eggs seen, from five to 30 minutes.
+If two consecutive samples have a concentration of Pacific sardine eggs equal to or greater than 1 egg per minute, the ship will stop to conduct a Pairovet tow.
+Pairovet tows will continue at four mile intervals until a concentration of less than one egg per minute is observed in two consecutive samples.